gingerzoealex/array_chunking/README.md

 ___

-[math.floor]('https://docs.python.org/3/library/math.html') is used to round the modulo down to the nearest whole number, to error proof the function.
+`math.floor` is used to round the modulo down to the nearest whole number, to error proof the function.
+More info on the `math` library [here]('https://docs.python.org/3/library/math.html').

 The modulo of `integer_n`, (the second argument) will be 0 if the number of items in `array` (the first argument) can be divided evenly.